Hendini-25/quantum-systems-architecture/quantumBrain/README.md

 ## Architecture

 A system of photonic qubits, each with **n** photonic memristors attached.
 Those memristors connect to other qubits, leading to step-based logic and interconnectedness, the same way that neurons have synapses connecting them to other neurons.
 The important part is that the signal from the memristors is analog and therefore noisy and unrefined, so it will need to be transformed into a digital signal to be refined by digital logic and then sent to the qubit.
 As such, the architecture will be photonic memristors  digital  qubit.

-It is worth mentioning that the architecture being described would be best implemented in three dimensions rather than two.

-Technologically, that is incredibly advanced and beyond out-of-reach at this time.
-So, instead, a two-dimensional format will be used, however, it will certainly be less optimized.

-The implementation of this architecture in an incredibly dense three-dimensional format is not possible currently and may not even be possible in my lifetime.
-This architecture being described can be utilized with or without the qubits, and it could be designed with digital logic in mind.
-However, as will be stated below, the digital logic being used is unconventional.
-The quaternary form of logic may not be global across the entire quantum brain, however it is universal to all life (as we know it).

 ---